 How to Choose your Alaska Itinerary

 We recommend ten days to 2 weeks to explore the top attractions.
 An extended visit will let you explore more, but not everyone might have sufficient time to do so.
 On the other end, if you have limited time to visit Alaska, it is still worth visiting, and we encourage you to do so.
 We put together this Alaska 7-day itinerary, which includes Denali National Park.
 Though the road is long and the whole Denali visit takes three days, the park is such an iconic Alaska attraction you should not skip.
 Bonus point: the drive from Anchorage to Denali is stunning!
+Probably the highlight of your 7 day Alaska itinerary from Anchorage!

 Notes on our Alaska road trip itineraries:

 - The seasons impact road access and things to do significantly.
-Here we are focusing on the summertime from June to August
+Here we are focusing on the summertime from June to August.

-Alaska Itinerary: 7 days Road Trip
+Alaska Itinerary 7 Days Road Trip

-This short itinerary will take you to some of the best Alaska destinations.
+Here is what we think is the best 7 day Alaska itinerary, which will take you to some of the best Alaska destinations.

 Here is a snapshot of what our 7-day Alaska Trip covers, taking you to Denali National Park, Anchorage, and Kenai National Park.
 When it comes to Alaska travel adventures, things to do in Alaska include glacier hiking, fjords kayaking, and wildlife viewing.